mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 build the DOM for a dynamic result type.
 When a result of a particular dynamic result type is shown in the view, the type's view template is used to construct the part of the view that represents the type in general.

-The need for view templates arises from the fact that extensions run in a separate process from the chrome process and can't directly access the chrome DOM, where the address bar view lives.
-Since extensions are a primary use case for dynamic result types, this is an important constraint on their design.

 Properties
 ~~~~~~~~~~